CCurl/lsp/README.md

 - Its purpose is to be able to debug the system without contantly causing crashes.
 - It generates file 'vm.lst', a disassembly listing of the program.

-Debugging:
-- the vm generates 'vm.lst' before it runs so it is easy to see what it thinks the program is.
-- using tc.sym and vm.lst together provide a pretty good picture of what the generated program is doing.

 Running:
 ```
-make tc
-make vm
 make test
 make bm
 ```

 TODO:
+- [i] Update tc to generate FASM code that generates an executable.
-- [i] Create a simple emulator that can run a subset of x86 machine code.
+- [i] Create a simple emulator (vm) that can run a useful subset of Linux.
-- [i] Update tc.c to generate x86 machine code for the above emulator.
-- [ ] Generate an x86 executable program.
 - [ ] Optimize the code generated by tc.c.
 - [ ] Enhance tc to the point where it can build itself.
+- [ ]